apache/accumulo-website/_docs-2-0/administration/ssl.md

 ## Client configuration

 To establish a connection to Accumulo servers, each client must also have special configuration.
-This is typically accomplished through the use of the client configuration file whose default location is `~/.accumulo/config`.

-The following properties must be set to connect to an Accumulo instance using SSL:
+This is typically accomplished by [creating Accumulo clients][clients] using `accumulo-client.properties` and setting the following the properties to connect to an Accumulo instance using SSL:

-* [rpc.javax.net.ssl.trustStore] = _The path on the local filesystem to the keystore containing the certificate authority's public key_
-* [rpc.javax.net.ssl.trustStorePassword] = _The password for the keystore containing the certificate authority's public key_
+* [ssl.enabled] to `true`
+* [ssl.truststore.path]
-* [instance.rpc.ssl.enabled] = _true_
+* [ssl.truststore.password]

-If two-way SSL if enabled (`instance.rpc.ssl.clientAuth=true`) for the instance, the client must also define their own certificate and enable client authenticate as well.
+If two-way SSL is enabled for the Accumulo instance (by setting [instance.rpc.ssl.clientAuth] to `true` in `accumulo-site.xml`), Accumulo clients must also define their own certificate by setting the following properties:

-* [rpc.javax.net.ssl.keyStore] =_The path on the local filesystem to the keystore containing the server's certificate_
-* [rpc.javax.net.ssl.keyStorePassword] = _The password for the keystore containing the server's certificate_
+* [ssl.keystore.path]
-* [instance.rpc.ssl.clientAuth] = _true_
+* [ssl.keystore.password]

 ## Generating SSL material using OpenSSL